-John F. Salveson, Vice Chair
+John F. Salveson, Chair

 John Salveson is a successful entrepreneur, business leader and board director with expert knowledge of human capital management, leadership transition and succession, business strategy and governance.
 John has more than 30 years of experience in professional services, serving a broad range of clients from diverse industry sectors.
 He serves as a trusted advisor to business owners, senior executives, investors and board directors, helping them create shareholder and stakeholder value though the effective combination of business and organizational strategy and talent.

 John is Co-Founder and Principal of Salveson Stetson Group, Inc. (SSG) a multi-specialty, retained executive search firm.
 The firm has grown rapidly and profitably into a nationally recognized, mid-sized executive search practice and is a member of IIC Partners (www.iicpartners.com), one of the top ten retained executive search groups in the world with 53 offices in 35 countries.
 SSG’s clients range from Fortune 50 to private small and mid-sized companies.
 Since its founding in 1996, the firm has performed successful executive search assignments for more than 150 companies in the United States and Europe.
 Industry specializations include pharmaceuticals, wholesale distribution, distributed services, healthcare, non-profits, manufacturing, business/professional services.
 Search assignments include Board Directors, President/CEO, COO, CFO, CMO, CIO and other senior level executive positions.
 John serves as Practice Leader for the firm’s Wholesale Distribution Specialty Practice.
 Before co-founding Salveson Stetson in 1996, John served as Vice President and Director of Client Services of Right Management Consultants.
 Before that, he helped launch and grow Human Service Systems, Inc., an employee assistance program provider.